-The Institute for Applied Research (IAF) serves as the central contact point for all research activities of the university.
+The Institute of Applied Research (IAF) serves as the central contact point for all research activities of the university.

 With our research, we want to develop interconnected, liveable and resilient "metropolitan areas for tomorrow" that meet the needs of current and future generations.
 Our research projects are often characterized by strong interdisciplinary networks and cooperation, which enables us to work on complex topics of the future in a holistic way.
 An outstanding example of this is the lead project "Intelligent City" (iCity), funded by the Federal Ministry of Education and Research, in which all the university's competence centres are conducting research together with companies from the region.